jjvanzon/Circular-Language-Spec-Plans/archive/diagrams-coding-principles-and-coding-aspects-plan-obsolete.md

     - Destruction in a Diagram
     - Clear
     - Clear in a Diagram
-    - Object Order
+    - Sequence Order
-    - Object Order in a Diagram
+    - Sequence Order in a Diagram
     - Static Members
     - Static Members in a Diagram
     - This